Key Problems >

 Habla Zig-Zag Kiln – INVENTED GERMANY 1927

 The Habla Zig-Zag Kiln is the most fuel efficient kiln yet invented and the cheapest to build.
 It features a long fire zone advanced by a suction fan.
 The Habla Zig-Zag Kiln consumes less fuel, uses less mechanical energy and requires far less capital outlay with almost no maintenance.
 It also has a roof resulting in improved working conditions, the potential of water being collected and longer operational time during monsoon conditions.
+Solar energy can be used to power the fan.
 The Habla Zig-Zag Kiln is ideally suited to both large scale continuous brick making operations and to small semi-continuous village applications in developing countries.

 Brick making consists of the following processes: